josedomingos919/fale-mais-mobile-app/README.md

 sem o plano.
 O custo inicial de aquisição do plano deve ser desconsiderado para este problema

+##  Steps to run the application
+“You to have expo running in your PC”

 1- Clone the repo